kshontop/debian-nodejs-setup/README.md

 ## Usage

-1. Clone this repository to your Debian system or download the `install_node.sh` script.
+1. Clone this repository to your Debian system or download the `install.sh` script.
-2. Make the script executable with the command `chmod +x install_node.sh`.
+2. Make the script executable with the command `chmod +x install.sh`.
-3. Run the script with `./install_node.sh`.
+3. Run the script with `./install.sh`.
 4. Follow the on-screen prompts to complete the installation process.

 ## Disclaimer